 Although the single beam echosounder is still in use, it has over the last 25 years gradually been replaced with new and less expensive multibeam echosounder (MBES) systems.
 And, although some side-scan sonar (SSS) systems also offer bathymetry, the MBES is the go-to system when it comes to bathymetry today.
-MBES technology has gone through an evolution rather than a revolution in recent years.
-In this article, we focus on the current state of the art for this bathymetric workhorse.
+MBES technology has gone through an evolution rather than a revolution in recent years and, in this article, we focus on the current state of the art for this bathymetric workhorse.

 The Multibeam Echosounder